Matthew Berkowitz: Early life and career

 Later Berkowitz wrote and directed the neo-noir thriller film A Violent Man, which starred Thomas Q. Jones, Isaach de Bankolé, Chuck Liddell, and Denise Richards.
 A Violent Man had its world premiere at the 2017 Oldenburg International Film Festival and its U.S. premiere at the 2018 Miami Film Festival, with the Miami Film Festival guide stating that "director Matthew Berkowitz’s second outing speaks to the power of film noir to shine a light on the base impulses brewing below our civilized exteriors."
 Alan Ng of Film Threat called the film "a testament to how filmmakers can tell big stories with small budgets."

 Berkowitz also wrote and directed the psychological thriller The Madness Inside Me starring Merrin Dungey, Devon Graye, Thomas Q. Jones, John Buffalo Mailer, and Anthony DeSando.
 It premiered at the 2020 Oldenburg International Film Festival.
 The Madness Inside Me was later acquired by Gravitas Ventures and was released on digital platforms, Blu-ray, and DVD on September 3, 2021.
-Anthony Francis of Screen Comment called The Madness Inside Me "Well-directed and extremely well-written" and wrote, "Berkowitz’s film swims in territories previously explored by filmmakers as varied as Brian De Palma, Roman Polanski, David Cronenberg, and Luis Buñuel."
+Anthony Francis of Screen Comment called The Madness Inside Me "Well-directed and extremely well-written."

-Berkowitz has also produced several films including Ms. Long Legs, written and directed by Academy Award nominated screenwriter Milo Addica, DieRy, Corbin Nash, and The Queen of Hollywood Blvd.
+Berkowitz has also produced several films including The Queen of Hollywood Blvd, Ms. Long Legs, written and directed by Milo Addica, DieRy, and Corbin Nash.